microsoft/SOC/CODE_OF_CONDUCT.md

 The following behaviors are considered harassment and are unacceptable within our community:

- * Violence, threats of violence or violent language directed against another person.
+ * Violence, threats of violence, or violent language directed against another person.
- * Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.
+ * Sexist, racist, homophobic, transphobic, ableist, or otherwise discriminatory jokes and language.
  * Posting or displaying sexually explicit or violent material.
  * Posting or threatening to post other people's personally identifying information ("doxing").
  * Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
  * Inappropriate photography or recording.
  * Inappropriate physical contact.
 You should have someone's consent before touching them.
  * Unwelcome sexual attention.
-This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
+This includes sexualized comments or jokes; inappropriate touching, groping, and unwelcome sexual advances.
- * Deliberate intimidation, stalking or following (online or in person).
+ * Deliberate intimidation, stalking, or following (online or in person).
  * Advocating for, or encouraging, any of the above behavior.
  * Sustained disruption of community events, including talks and presentations.